hochunlin/mesti_jl_internal/mumps/README.md

 ```
 This should automatically find the OpenMPI installed in macOS.

 Now, you are ready to install MESTI.jl.
-Please go back to [install MESTI.jl](../#installation) and continue to test MUMPS after installing MESTI.jl (since MUMPS Julia interface is currenlty included in MESTI.jl).
+Please go back to [install MESTI.jl](../#installation).

 ## Test MUMPS